gravitational/teleport/examples/chart/teleport/README.md

 # WARNING

-This chart is **deprecated** and no longer actively maintaned or supported by Teleport.
+This chart is **deprecated** and no longer actively maintained or supported by Teleport.
 We recommend the use of the [teleport-cluster](../teleport-cluster/README.md) chart instead.

 # Teleport